SEX TIPS

 Shower Sex, Fantasy vs Reality

-Some people find shower sex to be a huge let down when they actually try it - proof that fantasies are sometimes better than the real thing.
-But for others sex in the shower is the best thing since, well, running water.
-Be prepared for a night of fun by buying your favorite Trojan products ahead of time online or at a store near you.
+Be prepared for sensual shower fun by buying your favorite Trojan products ahead of time online or at a store near you.
 There is no way to know which group you'll be in until you give it a try.
-And if one position doesn't work and you're up to try again, test out some of the tips in this article to heighten the experience and the pleasure.
+And if one position doesn't work and you're up to trying again, test out some of the tips in this article to heighten the experience and the pleasure.